RPCS3/rpcs3/BUILDING.md

 Open `rpcs3.sln`.
 The recommended build configuration is `Release - LLVM` for all purposes.

-You may want to download the precompiled [LLVM libs](https://github.com/RPCS3/llvm-mirror/releases/download/custom-build-win/llvmlibs_mt.7z) and extract them to the root rpcs3 folder (which contains `rpcs3.sln`), as well as download and extract the [additional libs](https://github.com/RPCS3/glslang/releases/download/custom-build-win/glslanglibs_mt.7z) to `lib\%CONFIGURATION%-x64\` to speed up compilation time (unoptimised/debug libs are currently not available precompiled).
+You may also want to download the precompiled [LLVM libs](https://github.com/RPCS3/llvm-mirror/releases/download/custom-build-win/llvmlibs_mt.7z) and extract them into the repository's root folder (which contains `rpcs3.sln`) to speed up compilation time.
+Unoptimised/debug libs are currently not available precompiled.

-If you're not using the precompiled libs, build the projects in *__BUILD_BEFORE* folder: right-click on every project > *Build*.
+If you're not using the precompiled libs, build the projects in  `__BUILD_BEFORE` folder: right-click on every project > *Build*.

 `Build > Build Solution`